metalabharvard/metalabharvard.github.io/_projects/workshops.md

-tweet-summary: "I learned that questions are not indicative of incompleteness, but rather the questions themselves can be the practice."
+tweet-summary: ""I learned that questions are not indicative of incompleteness, but rather the questions themselves can be the practice.""

 research-questions: